Camp NF COVID-19 Protocols

 Health and safety for all campers and staff is our top, non-negotiable priority, especially in the midst of a global pandemic.

-We’ll have medical staff on hand throughout the event (for both physical and mental health), but we do have a few important COVID-19 related requirements for every single person on site:
+We’ll utilize the beautiful outdoor space as much as possible and have medical staff on hand throughout the event (for both physical and mental health), but we do have a few important COVID-19 related requirements for every single person on site:

 - All guests on site must be fully vaccinated against COVID-19 and be 2 weeks post-vaccination before the start date of the Camp.